Best PowerPoint Templates & Slides for Conflict Resolution

 Conflict Resolution Approaches

 There are a few approaches to conflict resolution that seem to be commonly practiced at the workplace.
 The type of approach used might depend upon the kind of conflict and the organizational culture.
+Most of these approaches can be teach in a conflict resolution training from reputable academies, but at a glance, this may include:

 Forcing: This involves pushing one point of view against the other.
 This is an extreme measure and might be used when all other options have been exhausted or when the conflict involves an extreme point of view which needs to be crushed.
 This method is also used when a quick resolution is needed.